Lipid Optimisation and Familial Hypercholesterolaemia

-The national AHSN Network programme focuses on Familial Hypercholesterolaemia (FH) detection and lipid management optimisation to reduce death and disability due to premature CVD.
-Read more about our work on FH and lipid optimisation, including our Child-Parent Screening programme.
+The national AHSN Network programme focuses on Familial Hypercholesterolaemia (FH) detection and lipid optimisation to reduce death and disability due to premature CVD.
+Read more about our work on FH and lipid optimisation, including our child-parent screening programme and the roll out of inclisiran.

 The programme is part of a package of work delivered in partnership with the AAC Rapid Uptake Products (RUP) lipid programme which focuses on: High Intensity Statins, Ezetimibe and PCSK9 inhibitors.
 Read more about RUP.